 When to Consult a Veterinarian

-Even with the best flea treatment for dogs, there may be times when home remedies and over-the-counter products aren’t enough.
+Even with the best flea treatment, there may be times when home remedies and over-the-counter products aren’t enough.
 If your dog continues to suffer from fleas or shows signs of a severe reaction, it’s important to consult a veterinarian.
 Signs that you should seek veterinary care include:

 Your vet can recommend stronger prescription treatments and provide guidance on how to manage a flea infestation effectively.